skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 >STRSBS QICC/QICCSBS

--   Copy the media from FTP server to IBM i LPAR using below command, where LOCALFILE will be the directory created in previous step/media volume name and CLOUDFILE will be the file name FTP server with syntax QBRMS\_xx.
+-   Copy the media from FTP server to IBM i LPAR using the below command, where LOCALFILE will be the directory created in previous step/media volume name and CLOUDFILE will be the file name FTP server with syntax QBRMS\_xx.